-sk could negatively impact our profitability and overall ial performance due to potential financial penalties for ompliance with environmental regulations.
-Additionally, ed consumer trust might affect our sales, and we could ncreased operational costs due to resource scarcity or ed for remediation efforts.
+This risk could negatively impact our profitability and overall financial performance due to potential financial penalties for non-compliance with environmental regulations.
+Additionally, reduced consumer trust might affect our sales, and we could face increased operational costs due to resource scarcity or the need for remediation efforts.

-ocus on product development and innovation can lead nificant financial gains for us.
-By introducing premium, ative products, we could command higher prices, thereby sing our revenue and profit margins.
-At the same time, eting the evolving desires of consumers, we can expand stomer base and strengthen our market presence.
+Our focus on product development and innovation can lead to significant financial gains for us.
+By introducing premium, innovative products, we could command higher prices, thereby increasing our revenue and profit margins.
+At the same time, by meeting the evolving desires of consumers, we can expand our customer base and strengthen our market presence.

-olementing sustainable packaging practices, we can e packaging costs while potentially increasing sales due enhanced brand reputation and stronger customer I. This approach can lead to improved profit margins and overall financial performance for us.
+By implementing sustainable packaging practices, we can reduce packaging costs while potentially increasing sales due to our enhanced brand reputation and stronger customer appeal.
+This approach can lead to improved profit margins and better overall financial performance for us.

-nancing our product quality, we can increase customer ction and foster brand loyalty, which drives higher sales es and improves our pricing power.
-This translates into e growth, expanded profit margins, and ultimately ced long-term shareholder value for our company.
+By enhancing our product quality, we can increase customer satisfaction and foster brand loyalty, which drives higher sales volumes and improves our pricing power.
+This translates into revenue growth, expanded profit margins, and ultimately enhanced long-term shareholder value for our company.

-S. No. Material issue identified ls it risk or opportunity (R/O) Rationale for identifying the risk/opportunity In case of risk, approach to adapt or mitigate 10.
+S. No. Material issue la is viale av 5.
+NO. identified Is it risk or opportunity (R/O) Rationale for identifying the risk/opportunity 10.
 Data Privacy and Cyber Security In our increasingly interconnected world, where consumer data is a valuable asset, we face inherent risks related to data privacy and cybersecurity.
 Any breach or mishandling of sensitive customer information could lead to significant financial losses, damage to our reputation, and legal consequences.
-Additionally, the growing prevalence of cyberattacks constantly threatens our operational continuity and intellectual property. guidelines to protect customer data.
-Positiv By ave legal p our re- innova long-te 11.
-Human Rights Prioritizing human rights offers us a chance to enhance our brand reputation and achieve long-term sustainability.
+Additionally, the growing prevalence of cyberattacks constantly threatens our operational continuity and intellectual property.
+11. Human Rights Prioritizing human rights offers us a chance to enhance our brand reputation and achieve long-term sustainability.
 By ensuring fair labor practices and ethical sourcing, we build trust with stakeholders.
 This approach fosters a positive work environment, helps us attract talent, and reduces operational risks.
-Positiv By fost work e our eth improv 12.
-Health, Safety and Employee Wellbeing Ē. Health and safety risks within our operations are a significant concern for us.
+12. Health, Safety and Employee Wellbeing Health and safety risks within our operations are a significant concern for us.
 Accidents and hazardous exposures can result in disruptions, increased costs, and legal challenges.
-If we neglect the well-being of our employees, it impacts morale, productivity, and turnover, ultimately affecting our financial performance and brand reputation. our sustained success.
-We mitigate these risks through rigorous safety protocols, comprehensive employee training, and proactive health and wellness initiatives.
-By conducting regular safety audits and risk assessments, we can identify potential hazards and implement preventive measures.
-Fostering a culture of safety and well-being Negat Health due to disrup impac and d perfor 13.
-Code of Conduct By actively promoting adherence to our code of conduct, we can strengthen our relationships with all the stakeholders.
+If we neglect the well-being of our employees, it impacts morale, productivity, and turnover, ultimately affecting our financial performance and brand reputation.
+13. Code of Conduct By actively promoting adherence to our code of conduct, we can strengthen our relationships with all the stakeholders.
 This reflects our commitment to ethical practices, transparency, and accountability, reinforcing our reputation as a trustworthy and values driven leader in the market.
-Positiv We rea and p can im investi trust a to op expan 14.
-Labor Management Ē. Labor management issues present a significant risk for us.
+14. Labor Management Labor management issues present a significant risk for us.
 Disputes, strikes, or high turnover rates can disrupt our operations, resulting in production delays, increased costs, and potential harm to our brand reputation.
-Maintaining a skilled and motivated workforce is essential for our continued success, and any labor-related challenges can directly affect our financial performance. a positive work environment, encouraging open communication, and offering competitive compensation and benefits packages.
-We invest in the development and training of our employees and workers to enhance their skills and job satisfaction.
-Negat We fac impac emplc increa These confid itive:
+Maintaining a skilled and motivated workforce is essential for our continued success, and any labor-related challenges can directly affect our financial performance.